An object that defines custom boundaries for a GPU frame capture.

 end can capture a small part of a frame, or capture data across multiple frames.

-label so Xcode offers it to you by that name when you press and hold on the camera button on the debug bar.
+In Xcode, you can add additional capture scopes that appear when you click and hold the camera button on the debug bar.